AndrewLuyt/week4-project/harmful_weather.md

 ## [1] 0.2958472
 ```
 About 30% of the data is using some other label for `evtype`.
 This is
-a significant number and could certainly skew our analysis of the major causes
+a significant number and could certainly skew our analysis.
-of human or financial damage.  e.g. if one large event type
+e.g. if one major event type
-were split into many smaller types it would no longer appear to be a major
+were split into many smaller types it might no longer appear to be a major
-cause.
+cause of damage.

-Let's count how many non-standard `evtype` strings have 100 or more observations
+Let's count how many non-standard `evtype` strings label 100 or more observations
 in the dataset.
 As a reminder, there are 902297 observations in total.